Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Management/Readme.md

 ## Documentation

-With this module, you can specify a list of hostnames that cannot be used to create a tenant.
-You can write the list of forbidden hostnames as a JSON array in the `appsettings.json` as follows:
+With this module, you can specify a list of host names that cannot be used to create a tenant.
+You can write the list of forbidden host names as a JSON array in the `appsettings.json` as follows:

 ```json
 "OrchardCore": {